Koi-TF2/Koi-Config/README.md

 _____________

-4. <span style="text-decoration: underline">HIGHLY RECOMMENDED</span>: Install Broesel Hud & the Broesel Hud customizations.
+4. **HIGHLY RECOMMENDED**: Install Broesel Hud & the Broesel Hud customizations.
 To do this:
    - Prerequisites: 1) have “koi_custom” installed.
 2) Open the Broesel Hud zip archive found in this repo (or alternatively download Broesel Hud from an official hud source website i.e. https://huds.tf/site/s-Broesel-Hud).
    - After both above prerequisites are complete: from the main Broesel Hud files, you will need the “resource” and “scripts” folders.
 Drag both into the "koi_custom" folder.
 When prompted, choose to replace the existing files that have the same names so that the Broesel Hud files overwrite the existing ones.
    - Once Broesel Hud is installed, install the Broesel Hud customizations found within this repo in the “broesel hud customizations” folder.
 There are three customizations I HIGHLY RECOMMEND installing, the fourth one being optional and not necessary.
 The three HIGHLY ENCOURAGED ones are "Crosshair", "Health Cross", and "Main Menu".
 For each of the three, drag the cooresponding “scripts”, “materials”, and “resource” folders into the "koi_custom" folder.
 Similarly to the previous step, choose to replace the existing files so that the customization files overwrite the existing ones.